 Cat hair doesn't harm people, but individuals can be sensitive to cat excretions.
-The sources of allergens that make some people miserable are their dander, saliva and urine, not the cat's fur.
-Bathing and grooming the pet reduces cat dander, shedding and saliva residue.
-With regular housekeeping and measures to reduce exposure, it's possible to live with a cat -- or to accommodate guests -- with less risk of triggering allergies.
+The sources of allergens that make some people miserable are their dander, saliva, and urine, not the cat's fur.
+Bathing and grooming your cat reduces dander, shedding, and saliva residue.
+With regular housekeeping and measures to reduce exposure, it's possible to live with a cat — or to accommodate guests — with less risk of triggering allergies.
 People who experience asthmatic reactions or any difficulty breathing should follow their doctor's instructions.

 Although it can be challenging, restricting the cat to one part of the house may provide the greatest relief for someone allergic to cats.
 Keep the door to the bedroom shut at all times so the cat won't be able to enter the room.
 This allows the affected person to sleep in an uncontaminated room.
 Keep the litter box as far as possible from areas of the house used by the household member or guest who is affected by cats to reduce urine odor.